KIALOA Makai Review

 This minor detail makes quick adjustments when switching between paddlers that much faster, as the user only needs to know their own height.
 Plus, the superior locking mechanism (which we discuss in detail below) allows for incredibly quick adjustments.

-At $129, the Makai is on the middle-to-lower end of our price range.
+The Makai is on the middle-to-lower end of our price range.
 If you're searching for a high performer and you don't care about how compact the model can be, we think this is a good option for you.

 The Makai features a good blade design that allows it to achieve a great catch and a powerful pull.
 This is a high performing paddle, but it falls short in weight.
 If these aren't metrics that matter to you, we feel that this product is a good offering for the value.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More